RadialDevGroup/ombudsman/PAIRING.md

 Dave is new to using React.
 He has worked through and introductory tutorial, but is unable to apply the tutorial to his current project, as complex content-management-oriented project.
 When he sits down to code, he find previous techniques more sensible and familiar and is unsure where to draw the lines between his normal approach and integrating React

-> By using pair programming, Dave is able to access more experience and expertise, using React and can begin to develop a new sense of how to use the tool
+> By using pair programming, Dave is able to access more experience and expertise.
+With a help from a pair, he can begin to develop a new sense of how to use the new tool.
+Whereas his usual approach may be more familiar, as the driver, he can listen to the navigator's instructions.
+As the navigator, instructive questions from the driver can help him gain a new perspective about how to structure the project.